 In a collision between two boats, one or both operators will usually be found to be at least partially at fault.
-This means that injured passengers from both boats would have a case against the operator of either vessel, just like in a motor vehicle crash.
+This means that injured passengers from both boats would have a case against the operator of either vessel.

 Hitting a boat wake or an errant wave

 Safe boating practices require the operator to maintain a lookout for anything that may be a hazard to passengers or the boat.
 If a wake is crossed at high speed, depending on whether passengers are securely sitting or standing, it is possible they can fall overboard.
 Liability in this type of boating accident will depend on circumstances, such as:

 - Traffic on the water at the time of the accident.